Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-The proportion of correct answers is low (60\%-70\%), but the good news is that this is because many ranked results did not provide an answer.
-In fact, if we do not count the entries that do not provide a response as failures then the proportion of correct answers rises to 80\%-90\% for all search engines.
-Although high, these values still reflect a worrying percentage of 10-15\% of incorrect answers.
+The precision of the SEs is low (60\%-70\%), but the good news is that this is because many ranked results did not provide an answer.
+In fact, if we do not count the entries that do not provide a response as failures, then precision rises to 80\%-90\% for all search engines.
+Although high, these values still reflect a worrying percentage of 10-15\% of incorrect responses in the search engine results pages.